worldbank/dime-data-handbook/README.md

-# Data for Development Impact
+# The DIME Analytics Data Handbook

 Development Research in Practice: The DIME Analytics Data Handbook.
 This book is intended to serve as an introduction to the primary tasks